-Together with government, a network of partners, and the community, Bow Valley College has become a centrepiece of collaboration, helping to provide more education solutions to Alberta's students.
+Together with government, a network of partners, and the community, Bow Valley College has become a centerpiece of collaboration, helping to provide more education solutions to Alberta's students.
 The partnership is a dynamic learning community which allows for collaboration to enhance learner pathways, enrich the learner experience, and share space and resources.
 This will also help to facilitate learner access and mobility by utilizing a variety of delivery modalities, locations, and collaborative programming initiatives and articulation.

-Together, all four institutions are fostering a fully integrated learning experience where key services and resources are shared.
+Together, all three institutions are fostering a fully integrated learning experience where key services and resources are shared.
 Perhaps most importantly, learning pathways between institutions are both enhanced and seamless- bringing more post-secondary options within reach of more Albertans.

 The $160 million South Campus project was made possible with funding from the Government of Alberta, the City of Calgary, Bow Valley College, and its post-secondary partners.
 The new South Campus is located in downtown Calgary at the gateway to the exciting East Village.